MnuCox26/Snake_C_sharp/README.md

 5. Open a pull request.

 ## Credits
-This project was developed by [your_name].
+This project was developed by [Victor Cox].

-## License
-[Indicate the license you're using for this project, for example, MIT License.]

 ---
 Spanish -- Español